 Innovative contribution of the project

-InteropEHRate will also innovate the interoperability among European EHRs.
+InteropEHRate will also innovate interoperability among European EHRs.
 It will exploit existing technical and semantic infrastructures such as the eHealth Digital Services Infrastructure (eHDSI) funded by the Connecting Europe Facility (CEF) to incrementally realize an open European EHR exchange.

 Why is a project like this needed?